masdr-dev/laravel_developer/README.md

 Laravel Developer Challenge

-a challenge for Laravel developer position in Zarcony.
+a challenge for Laravel developer position in Masdr team.
 Create a Pizza order application

 Implement the following logic using the Laravel framwork.